Startup equity guide

 Cap table mistakes compound quietly until fundraising makes them visible.

 First-time founders often wait until an investor asks for ownership data before cleaning up founder stock, SAFEs, option planning, and documents.
-SparkLaunch should make cap table readiness an early operating workflow tied to formation and fundraising.
+SparkLaunch makes cap table readiness an early operating workflow tied to formation and fundraising.

 Quick answer